Shaping business-savvy tech professionals through innovation and hands-on experience

 Social Media Resources

-The Computing Technology Industrial Advisory Board (CT-IAB) advises and supports the Computing Technology program in its effort to meet the economic development needs in the state of New Hampshire and region, and to educate computing majors at UNH Manchester in three degree programs:
+The Computing Technology Industry Advisory Board (CT-IAB) advises and supports the Computing Technology program in its effort to meet the economic development needs in New Hampshire and the region, and to educate computing majors at UNH Manchester in three degree programs:

 The CT-IAB provides counsel and support in:

-- developing educational pathways to computing education and careers for all, in particular for students who have been underrepresented
+- Developing educational pathways to computing education and careers for all, in particular for underrepresented students

-The board includes computing professionals, researchers, and industry and education leaders that represent local industry, business, government, education, and nonprofit organizations.
+The board includes computing professionals, researchers and leaders who represent local industry, business, government, education and nonprofit organizations.